vbotka/ansible-collection-freebsd/docs/source/ag_setup_roles.rst

 .. note::

-   The file ``README.md`` is imported into the collection documentation.
-The title might be misleading because it keeps the Galaxy role name.
+   The roles' files ``README.md`` are imported into the collection documentation.
+The titles might be misleading because they keep the Galaxy names.
 For example, the role `vbotka.freebsd.custom_image`_ documentation says:

    .. code-block:: text